Krishnamoorthy-M/web3-crowfunding/README.md

 - [Vite Documentation](https://vitejs.dev/guide/) - learn about Vite features.
 - [React documentation](https://reactjs.org/) - learn React.

-You can check out [the thirdweb GitHub organization](https://github.com/thirdweb-dev) - your feedback and contributions are welcome!
+You can check out [the third web GitHub organization](https://github.com/thirdweb-dev) - your feedback and contributions are welcome!

 ## Join our Discord!

-For any questions, suggestions, join our discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).
+For any questions or suggestions, join our discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).